Saint Carthage, bishop (opt. Memorial)

 and your truth to the skies.

 "This is my commandment, that you love one another as I have loved you.
 No one has greater love than this, to lay down one's life for one's friends.
 You are my friends if you do what I command you.
 I do not call you servants any longer, because the servant does not know what the master is doing; but I have called you friends, because I have made known to you everything that I have heard from my Father.
 You did not choose me but I chose you.
 And I appointed you to go and bear fruit, fruit that will last, so that the Father will give you whatever you ask him in my name.
 I am giving you these commands so that you may love one another."

-Some people regard all compromise as tainted and asopposed to fidelity.
-Yet the message of the Jerusalem Council was: "It is the decision of the Holy Spirit and ours too, not to lay any burden beyond that which is strictly necessary."
-The word strictly indicates some relaxing of the rules; but it was a Spirit-inspired compromise that helped resolve one of the sharpest threats ever faced by the church.
-If the conservative Jewish Christians had repudiated Paul's visionand held to a narrow view of church, Christianity would have remained a small satellite of Judaism, and never blossomed into what Jesus intended; the new covenant for the whole world.
+Some people reject all change as the opposite to fidelity.
+Yet the Jerusalem Council agreed that change was needed.
+They decreed that “It is the decision of the Holy Spirit and ours too, not to lay any burden beyond that which is strictly necessary.”
+This term, strictly, indicates that there would be some relaxing of the rules; and it was a Spirit-inspired solution which resolved a crucial issue.
+If the conservatives had rejected Paul’s vision and held to their narrow view of church, the Jesus movement would have remained just a branch of Judaism, and not blossomed into what Jesus intended, a faith for the whole world.

-It is Jesus who took the initiative to begin this friendship with his followers; he chose them as friends.
-He has chosen to befriend all of us.
-He shows his friendship by sharing deeply with us.
-He reveals to us what is most personal to him, his own relationship with the Father.
-He shows it by emptying himself on our behalf, by laying down his life for us.
-He has done his part, but if the friendship is to bear fruit, we need to do our part.
-We need to choose him as he has chosen us.
-We need to remain in his love and friendship.
-That will entail loving one another as he has loved us, befriending others as he has befriended us.
+It was his initiative that began this friendship with his followers; he chose to befriend them just as he chose each of us.
+And he tells us what is most personal to him, his relationship with the Father.
+His ultimate act of friendship was emptying himself on our behalf, laying down his life for us.
+He has given his all, but if this radical friendship is to bear fruit, we also need to do our part, to choose him as he has chosen us.
+To remain in his friendship we must love one another as he has loved us, befriending others as he has befriended us.